BrownRegaSterlingHeinen/PostsecondaryAttainment/2016/Raw Datasets/Census_Datasets/README.md

 The below datasets are found at: https: //www.osbm.nc.gov/facts-figures/nc-census-data/nc-census-lookup/decennial-census-occupation-reports-north-carolina-2000

+Halfway down on the right side of the screen there is a light blue box titled “Occupation Report Supplements”.
+Each of those links is an excel file.

 AsianF.xls - The number of individuals in a certain occupation of this demographic in each county.
 AsianM.xls - The number of individuals in a certain occupation of this demographic in each county.
 BlackF.xls - The number of individuals in a certain occupation of this demographic in each county.